Fix WordPress Images Using Facebook Debugger

 Below that, you’ll discover information in regards to the final time Facebook accessed or ‘scraped’ the hyperlink you entered.
 This part additionally contains information on the web page’s canonical URL, and any redirects Facebook encountered:

-Link Information in Debugger Tool
+Link Information section in Debugger showing last scrape time and redirects

 More importantly, you’ll additionally see a full preview of how Facebook will interpret the URL when you share it on the platform.
 If there are any errors together with your featured picture, for instance, you’ll see them right here: